sunni426/P2P-chat/README.md

 7. Enter '4444' or a port number you like when prompted "Enter your port:"
 8. Now you are online, and you can be connected by other users.

-# Create second user 'Carol' by running the following command
+# Third: create second user 'Carol' by running the following command
 ## Open a new terminal
 ## Commands:
 1. python3 Receiver.py